apache/doris/docs/en/getting-started/data-partition.md

     * The Partition column can specify one or more columns.
 The partition class must be a KEY column.
 The use of multi-column partitions is described later in the **Multi-column partitioning** summary.
     * Regardless of the type of partition column, double quotes are required when writing partition values.
-    * Partition columns are usually time columns for easy management of old and new data.
     * There is no theoretical limit on the number of partitions.
     * When you do not use Partition to build a table, the system will automatically generate a Partition with the same name as the table name.
 This Partition is not visible to the user and cannot be modified.

+    #### Range Partition

+    * Partition columns are usually time columns for easy management of old and new data.
     * Partition supports only the upper bound by `VALUES LESS THAN (...)`, the system will use the upper bound of the previous partition as the lower bound of the partition, and generate a left closed right open interval.
 Passing, also supports specifying the upper and lower bounds by `VALUES [...)`, and generating a left closed right open interval.
     * It is easier to understand by specifying `VALUES [...)`.
 Here is an example of the change in partition range when adding or deleting partitions using the `VALUES LESS THAN (...)` statement:
-        * As the example above, when the table is built, the following 3 partitions are automatically generated:
+        * As in the `example_range_tbl` example above, when the table is built, the following 3 partitions are automatically generated:
             ```
             P201701: [MIN_VALUE, 2017-02-01)
             P201702: [2017-02-01, 2017-03-01)